 - 1. Set the Mode switch to Arpeggiator mode ("ARPEG"). - 2.
 Select a pattern using the usual techniques.
 Note that you are selecting patterns from User Pattern memory.
 Preset memory is not available in arpeggiator mode. - 3.
 Now you must select at least one note to be active.
 Press [PITCH MODE].
 You'll see that none of the panel's key LEDs are on, indicating that all notes are currently inactive.
 Choose a note from the keyboard and press its button.
-Its LED should now be on.

-- 4. Press [RUN/STOP].
-You should now hear the selected pattern playing, but you'll notice that it's playing only a single note instead of its normal set of notes.
-That's because only one note is currently active.
-Press other notes and you'll hear the arpeggiator cycle through the selected notes while keeping the underlying qualities of the selected pattern. - 5.
+Its LED should now be on. - 4.
+Press [RUN/STOP].
+You should now hear the selected pattern playing.
+Because only one note is active, you'll notice that it's playing only a single pitch instead of the pattern's normal set of pitches.
+Toggle other notes and you'll hear the arpeggiator cycle through the selected notes while keeping the underlying rhythm of the selected pattern. - 5.
 Change the note order of the arpeggiator.
 Press [WRITE/NEXT] to cycle through the four note orders.
 The Up and Down LEDs will illuminate to show the note order while pressing the Write/Next button.
-See the guide below:
+See the table below: - 6.
+While the arpeggiator is running, press [PITCH MODE] to toggle between the pattern selection function and the active note selection function.
+The arpeggiator display reverts to the pattern selection function when the arpeggiator is stopped.
+It enters the active note selection function when the arpeggiator begins running.